Meissaa/ToDoListSPA/README.md

 # ToDoList
 ### ToDo List Single Page Application ASP.NET

 ToDoList is simple to-do list and task manager app that helps you get stuff done.
+Application implement a simple user access (login and password) and simple session management.
 App based on the MVVM.
 Application is built on each one of the following technologies:

 JavaScript